About

 4. My mom once called the national park service to request an APB on my whereabouts in Yosemite National Park because I hadn't called her to check in the night before.

-5. I once made a (in hindsight) ill-timed joke to my mom about the potential to be eaten by bears while on a trip to Yosemite National Park, the night before I may have forgotten to call and check in.
+5. I once made an (in hindsight) ill-timed joke to my mom about the potential to be eaten by bears while on a trip to Yosemite National Park, the night before I may have forgotten to call and check in.
+At least it made for a pretty good story.

 6. My first published work was a book I wrote in sixth grade about a faun and two sinister dwarves.